 CAN I MAKE FRIED PICKLES IN THE AIR FRYER?

 Love your power air fryer?
 We have the best fried pickle recipe over in our air fryer recipes section!
 You will seriously LOVE how easy these air fried pickles are!

-Combine the gluten-free crumbs and smoked paprika in a another bowl.
+- Combine the gluten-free crumbs and smoked paprika in a bowl.

-In an additional bowl, whisk maple syrup and mustard together.
+- In another bowl, whisk maple syrup and mustard together.

 - In a large skillet over medium heat, spray the skillet with cooking spray.

 - Gently put a few pickles into your maple syrup/mustard mixture.
 Coat each side.

 - Gently place the coated pickle into your gluten-free crumb mixture.
 Make sure that the crumbs stick to the pickle by gently pressing the pickle into the mixture.

 - Place crumb coated pickle into hot pan.
 Fry pickle on each side until golden brown.